forestgrape/coronavirus/index.md

     * Open the windows.
 In cold climate: ventilate the rooms regularly by opening all windows for 5 minutes.
     * If possibly infected, always ventilate before opening the door of your room or flat.

-* Large numbers of coronaviruses can be in the shit (and many other pathogens too).
+* Large numbers of coronaviruses can be in the shit (besides many other pathogens).
 This even when the respiratory infection is over.
-  * Ventilate toilet with the window or built in ventilation
+    * Wash hands with a lot soap
-  * Wash hands
+    * In trains with old toilets, that go to the rails, do _not_ shit.
-  * If there are old toilets, that go to the rails, do _not_  shit
+    * Ideally ventilate toilet with the window or built in ventilation

-- Keep proper hygiene.
+* Keep proper hygiene.
 Especially wash the hands well with a lot of soap after toilet.
 Before eating wash them too.
 Soap destroys coronaviruses.
 Hygiene is important because:
     * transmission pathways of Covid-19 are still unclear.
 So just avoid them all.
     * it is known that other pathogens can be transmitted through droplets or fomites.
 Pathogens can cause tissue damage and/or weaken the immune system.
 E.g. common cold viruses attempt to weaken the immune system [[kikkert](#kikkert)] and therefore can induce an increased infection risk.
     * avoiding respiratory diseases is important, because Covid-19 symptoms can be similar.
 This means avoiding situations where infecting others is likely and even can mean quarantine and figuring out all the people one could have infected and informing them to watch for symptoms.

     But do NOT rely on hygiene alone, since there is strong evidence, that the majority of [transmissions occur through air](#spread-patterns).

 - [Outside is safe, if some distance is kept](#outside-is-safer).
 Ideally, walk or cycle directly from home.
 Primarily Covid-19 is transmitted indoors.
 In heated and few ventilated regions, beware the corridor and stairwell, don't stay too long or wear a mask.